The Psychology of Market Bubbles and Crashes For Investors

 The Importance of Behavioral Finance

 Behavioral finance is a field that melds the principles of financial economics with cognitive psychology.
 It seeks to explain why market participants make irrational decisions that deviate from traditional financial theories, which assume rational behavior.
+When your own capital is drawing down during a multi-sigma correction, these academic definitions face a brutal reality check.

 1. Rational vs. Irrational Behavior: Traditional economic theories, like the Efficient Market Hypothesis, suggest that markets are efficient and that prices always incorporate and reflect all available information.
 Behavioral finance challenges this view by highlighting instances where market behavior is driven by irrational decisions based on cognitive biases.